 Various workshops, concerts, sessions and other events will take place across Bangor during the Ulster Fleadh, exhibiting some of the best talent in Irish traditional music, song and dance!
-Confirmed acts so far include Beoga (headline act), The Sands Family Band, Na Leanaí, and Réalta.
+Confirmed acts so far include Lúnasa (headline act), Fr.
+Martin O’Hagan, Gorias, Mulholland Family Band, Lauren Smyth (Riverdance), and Glórthái Uladh (Irish choir).
 Further details of all events will follow.

 Programme of Events

 A full Programme of Events is now available for Fleadh Uladh 2017!
 Click on the images below for more information or click on the following link to download a calendar of events in MS word format.
 CALENDAR OF EVENTS

 Denis Calvert Memorial Walk – Sunday 23rd July – Portaferry Sailing Club @ 5:00pm